cvhciKIT/sloth/doc/concepts.rst

     }

 The only required key a label *has* to have is the "type" key.
-It will be used by the label tool to determine the appropriate visualization for this label (in our example it will draw a rect).
+It will be used by the label tool to determine the appropriate visualization for this label (in our example it will draw a rectangle).
-We will later see, how you can customize the mapping between type and visualization and how to write your own visualizations.
+You will later see, how you can customize the mapping between type and visualization and how to write your own visualizations.

 Label type conventions
 ----------------------

-The label tool provides support for a range of standard shape label (for example `rect`, `point`, `polygon` etc.).
+Sloth provides support for a range of standard shape labels (for example `rect`, `point`, `polygon` etc.).
-In order for the label tool to correctly visualize these labels, the labels have to follow a convention, which the keys are for `x`- and `y`-coordinates, `width` and `height` and so on.
+In order for the label tool to correctly visualize these labels, the labels have to follow a convention, which keys represent the `x`- and `y`-coordinates, `width` and `height` and so on.

 The following types are supported out of the box, i.e. corresponding visualization items and inserters will be avaible in the default configuration.